 Ways to improve knee health

 Stretching the muscles around your knees can help improve knee flexibility.
 Flexibility declines with age, so the earlier you start stretching, the better.
 Focus on your hip and thigh muscles, including your glutes, the hip adductors (groin muscles), and the knee flexors and extensors.
 Many experts now believe that people should warm up before stretching, as stretching your muscles completely cold can cause injuries.
+If you’ve ever suddenly popped out of bed or out of a chair and tweaked your back, for instance, you know how going from rest to sudden movement can increase your risk of injury.
 Try walking around your house, or do some light exercise before performing stretches.
 There are many resources available online that give stretching routines for walking or jogging.

 Stretch before and after walking.
 Stretching before helps to prevent injury and stretching after helps you cool down.
 If you’ve suffered an injury in the past, or if you feel discomfort in certain areas, then make sure to stretch those.
 If the injury was serious, check with your doctor on which stretches are safe and effective for that area.